cloudfoundry/routing-release/README.md

 	}
 	```

-	- `ports` declares the container port on which the application will receive TCP traffic.
+	- `ports` declares the container ports on which the LRP is listening and for which Diego will create a `host_port`.
+It is to the `host_port` that TCP Router will will route TCP requests.
-	- The contents of `routes` are opaque to Diego, and provides a mechanism for Diego API clients to pass through configuration to the routing tier which are [listening for events from Diego](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/api_lrps.md#receiving-events-when-actual-or-desired-lrps-change).
+	- The contents of `routes` are opaque to Diego, and provides a mechanism for Diego API clients to pass through configuration to the routing tier which is [listening for events from Diego](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/api_lrps.md#receiving-events-when-actual-or-desired-lrps-change).
-	- Within `routes`, the `tcp-router` declares the `external_port` that TCP Router should listen for requests to this LRP, and the container port which enables TCP Router to discover the `host_port` once the actualLRP is created.
+	- Within `routes`, `tcp-router` is used to declare the `external_port` on which TCP Router will listen for requests to this LRP, and the `container_port` which enables TCP Router to discover the `host_port` once the actualLRP is created.

 	Within a few moments, Diego will generate the actualLRP:
 	```